 No motor vehicles, including town vehicles, shall access or gain entry to, or park upon the primary dune except as may be necessitated for allowed construction, public safety, or for dune maintenance, and for emergencies as declared by the Town of Hull and permitted by the Conservation Commission.
-Vehicle use on the beach is prohibited except for Town approved users such as those engaged in beach maintenance, storm cleanup, law enforcement, emergencies and public safety.
+Vehicle use on the beach is prohibited except for Town-approved users such as those engaged in beach maintenance, storm cleanup, law enforcement, emergencies, and public safety.
+Approval must be granted by the Conservation Administrator.
 Emergency and non-emergency vehicle access is permitted only at A Street, the DCR access south of Phipps Street, and at X Street.
 Any damage to the beach or primary dune as a result of vehicle use must be repaired in accordance with requirements established by the Conservation Commission.